How the Senate bill breaks Trump's biggest promises on health care

-Under President Donald Trump, health care would be better and cheaper than Obamacare.
+President Donald Trump said his health care would be better and cheaper than Obamacare.

 Here's how Trump's vows on the campaign trail and after taking office stack up against the findings from the non-partisan Congressional Budget Office report released Monday.